sadafnazari/Persian_handwriting_recognition/README.md

 In this repository, we tried to recognize the Persian handwriting, both letters and digits.
 Now let's see how it works!

-It takes a form like "Test.jpg" as input (There is an empty source as "Form_A5.pdf.jpg"), extracts each character using computer vision methods and classifies them using convolutional nueral network.
+It takes a form like "Test.jpg" as input (There is an empty form in "Form_A5.pdf"), extracts each character using computer vision methods and classifies them using convolutional nueral network.

 # Developers